AlexNguyenSJSU/Task_Master/README.md

 # Task_Master
 By using Flask and Flask-sqlalchemy
-Author: Anh Hoai Nguyen and instructor of FreeCodeCamp.
+Author: Anh Hoai Nguyen with the Flask instruction of Tutorialspoint and learning video of FreeCodeCamp.